Pensford: Coal mining

+1968 Floods

 The River Chew suffered a major flood in 1968 with serious damage to towns and villages along its route.
 The flood swept away the bridge over the A37 and damaged the railway viaduct so badly that it never reopened.
 On 10–11 July, a storm brought heavy rainfall to the valley, with 175 mm falling in 18 hours on Chew Stoke, double the area's average rainfall for the whole of July.

-In 2014 the Chew Valley Brewery, a microbrewery, was opened by local resident Dom Lowe and Matt Stalker, after training at Masters Brewery in Wellington.
-First sales of their Pagan bitter were at the Stoke Inn in Chew Stoke, and after a successful run with retirement looming, the owner closed it down in the summer of 2017.